 Boost Your Probiotic Intake with Lacto-Fermentation

 A traditional method of preserving foods is through lacto-fermentation.
 If you’ve had traditionally prepared sauerkraut, then you’ve had a lacto-fermented food (no dairy is involved in this process).
-A very easy way to ferment veggies is to fill up a mason jar with fresh, clean, healthy veggies.
+A very easy way to ferment veggies is to fill up a Mason jar with fresh, clean, healthy veggies.
 Then fill the rest of the jar with a saline solution made from a ratio of 1 quart of filtered water to 3 tablespoons of quality sea salt.
-Seal the jars, then leave them on your counter, tasting them after around 5-7 days, tasting them each day until they taste done.
+Seal the jars, then leave them on your counter, taste them after around 5-7 days, and then taste them each day until they taste done.
 You may need to “burp” the jars every few days as the pressure builds up during this process.
 Then you can move them to cold storage.

 Soak Up the Vinegar